Frequently Asked Questions

 Q: I need help with daily living.
 What can a home health aide do for me?

-With guidelines and supervision from our registered nurses, home health aides provide assistance with feeding, meal preparation, dressing, hygiene, personal grooming, errands, medication reminders, household organization and accompaniment on doctor appointments and trips.
+Home health aides provide assistance with feeding, meal preparation, dressing, hygiene, personal grooming, errands, medication reminders, household organization and accompany/escort to doctor appointments and other activities.

 Q: Do your home health aides provide housekeeping?